Witek902/Raytracer/README.md

 * Developed for Windows and Linux
 * Multithreaded rendering (_obvious_)
 * Optimized using SSE and AVX intrinsics (especially in performance-critical and low level math code)
+* Parsing scene description from a JSON file

 Rendering
 ---------